 Ill.
 Comp.
 Stat.
 Ann. § 720 ILCS 5/11-14(d) (Prostitution) refers to Ill.
 Comp.
 Stat.
 Ann. § 720 ILCS 5/10-9 (Trafficking in persons, involuntary servitude, and related offenses) stating, "Notwithstanding the foregoing, if it is determined, after a reasonable detention for investigative purposes, that a person suspected of or charged with a violation of this Section [Prostitution] is a person under the age of 18, that person shall be immune from prosecution for a prostitution offense under this Section, and shall be subject to the temporary protective custody provisions of Sections 2-5 and 2-6 of the Juvenile Court Act of 1987.
-Pursuant to the provisions of Section 2-6 of the Juvenile Court Act of 1987, a law enforcement officer who takes a person under 18 years of age into custody under this Section shall immediately report an allegation of a violation of Section 10-9 [Trafficking in persons, involuntary servitude, and related offenses] of this Code to the Illinois Department of Children and Family Services State Central Register, which shall commence an initial investigation into child abuse or child neglect within 24 hours pursuant to Section 7.4 of the Abused and Neglected Child Reporting Act."
+Pursuant to the provisions of Section 2-6 of the Juvenile Court Act of 1987, a law enforcement officer who takes a person under 18 years of age into custody under this Section shall immediately report an allegation of a violation of Section 10-9 [Trafficking in persons, involuntary servitude, and related offenses] of this Code to the Illinois Department of Children and Family Services State Central Register, which shall commence an initial investigation into child abuse or child neglect within 24 hours pursuant to Section 7.4 of the Abused and Neglected Child Reporting Act." - Additionally, 720 Ill.
+Comp.
+Stat.
+Ann.
+5/11-14(c-5) refers to the human trafficking law to provide an affirmative defense to prostitution charges, stating, "It is an affirmative defense to a charge under this Section that the accused engaged in or performed prostitution as a result of being a victim of involuntary servitude or trafficking in persons as defined in Section 10-9 [Trafficking in persons, involuntary servitude, and related offenses] of this Code."

 La.
 Rev. Stat.
 Ann. § 14:82(G) (Prostitution; definition; penalties; enhancement) provides an affirmative defense from prosecution for prostitution offenses if "during the time of the alleged commission of the offense, the defendant was a victim of trafficking of children for sexual purposes" as provided in La.
 Rev. Stat.
 Ann. § 14:46.3(A), (B) (Trafficking of children for sexual purposes).
 Additionally, La.
 Rev. Stat.
-Ann. § 14:46.2(F) (Human trafficking) establishes an affirmative defense for victims of human trafficking and states
+Ann. § 14:46.2(F) (Human trafficking) establishes an affirmative defense for victims of human trafficking and states that (1) A victim of trafficking involving services that include commercial sexual activity or any sexual contact which constitutes a crime pursuant to the laws of this state shall have an affirmative defense to prosecution for any of the following offenses which were committed as a direct result of being trafficked: (a) R.S.
+14:82 (Prostitution), (b) R.S.
+14:83.3 (Prostitution by massage), (c) R.S.
+14:83.4 (Massage; sexual conduct prohibited), (d) R.S.
+14:89 (Crime against nature), (e) R.S.
+14:89.2 (Crime against nature by solicitation).